robur-coop/blame/README.md

 obtain a web interface (on the specified IPv4 address) that allows them to search for emails by keyword.

+For more details about this unikernel, you can read [our article][blame-article] about how we developped it and what is the outcome.

 To use it, you will need to install `blaze` and `solo5` in order to create an archive and launch the unikernel.